Log in for an Ad-free visit No ads

 Convection

 One source of heating near the surface is air above warm open water.
 Cold air warming over warm ocean water can cause convection which effects maritime ranges such as the Cascades.
-Air crossing the great lakes can result in convection which causes the large but locallized "Lake Effect" snowfalls in areas such as Buffalo NY.
+Air crossing the great lakes (if they are not frozen) can result in convection which causes the large but locallized "Lake Effect" snowfalls in areas such as Buffalo, NY.
+Convection above the Great Salt Lake is one reason for the very large amounts of snow around Alta, UT.

 This glossary is a work in progress and is made possible by AlpenPro.